Joyce Cobb: Memphis (1976–91)

 With her reputation growing as a contemporary pop singer and writer who could handle a variety of styles, she was contracted by Atlantic Records to record with the Toronto-based disco group T.H.P.
 Orchestra.
 She recorded as the lead, solo vocalist on T.H.P.'s last studio album: Good To Me.
 The LP would end up charting at #16 in the dance category for Billboard.
 The next year she had another release which charted for 6 weeks with Billboard topping out at #90 for Cream in the R&B category: How Glad I Am.
 She was honored as being #4 in the December edition (for 1980) Billboard End of the Year Awards list for New Female Single Pop Artist in the company of singers Irene Cara (#1), Charlie Dore (#2), and Bernadette Peters (#3).
 She was the opening act for Al Jarreau and The Temptations during this time.

 During the 1980s she recorded a number of records under contract with Willie Mitchell on his Waylo Records label.
-From 1984-1987 she recorded several singles, one of which made it to #3 on the British R&B charts: her earlier success with Dig The Gold paved the way for that single to chart well overseas.
+From 1984 to 1987 she recorded several singles, one of which made it to #3 on the British R&B charts: her earlier success with Dig The Gold paved the way for that single to chart well overseas.
 She toured internationally in the Netherlands with Waylo artist Otis Clay to promote the label and current releases for both artists.
 It was even rumored in Nashville and Memphis that she would return to her earlier successes recording country music but that never materialized with either the Cream or Waylo record labels.